2023 Guide for Selling a Property in London

 Take advantage of Hudsons’ offer of accompanied viewings.
 Without the homeowner present, buyers are given the opportunity to look around your home and offer honest and immediate feedback – good or bad.
 If there are any negative points that keep coming up, we can work with the information to address and resolve any issues.

 - Keep communicating

 Once you’ve accepted an offer and the conveyancing process is underway, effective communication between all parties is the key to keeping the momentum going.
-Your sale should be heading steadily towards exchange of contracts with a minimum of delay.
+Your sale should be heading steadily towards the exchange of contracts with a minimum delay.
 To that end, it is advisable that you remain easily contactable to help achieve a smooth transaction.